Read in:

 }

-Testing is straightforward
+Testing is easy

 //go:generate go tool github.com/matryer/moq -out mocks_test.go .
 Env